cookies-xor-cream/HugoTest/content/posts/poetry/testing/saucer_eyes.md

 ---

 Wherever you are,
-Wherever you've been,
+wherever you've been,
-Look up and you'll know,
+look up and you'll know,
-That's the same moon
+that's the same moon
-That I have seen.
+that I have seen.

 Beneath the stars,
-Through light pollution
+through light pollution
-Of half-empty cars.
+of half-empty cars.
-You know it's the same
+you know it's the same
-Reflection of the sun.
+reflection of the sun.

 Whether waning crescent,
-Or the waxing blues,
+or the waxing blues,
-Depends on the overlap,
+depends on the overlap,
-Of the nights that we
+of the nights that we
-Both choose.
+both choose.

 But I think just for one,
-That isn't quite as true,
+that isn't quite as true,
-Coz starry eyes, I'm sure,
+coz starry eyes, I'm sure,
-That this could only
+that this could only
-Apply to you.
+apply to you.

 Look, dishrack face,
-Your saucer eyes,
+your saucer eyes,
-Are the constellation dots;
+are the constellation dots;
-The pressure points that fall
+the pressure points that fall
-Across the glassy sky.
+across the glassy sky.